1518872279/The-Big-Boat/Assets/README.md

    - Use `bounceDamping` around 0.8 to prevent excessive bouncing
    - Ensure the boat collider doesn't have sharp edges that could catch on the box

+3. **Direction Control Tuning**:
+   - For smoother direction maintenance, set `directionForce` between 1-3
+   - Increase `directionDamping` to prevent oscillation around the target direction
+   - For a more challenging game, disable `maintainDirection` or reduce `directionForce`

+4. **Stability Challenge Tuning**:
+   - Set `maxAllowedTilt` to match the `gameOverTiltThreshold` in GameManager
+   - For a more forgiving game, increase `maxTiltDuration` to 3-5 seconds
+   - For a challenging game, reduce it to 1-2 seconds

 ### Visual-Physics Integration

 1. **Synchronized Appearance**: